john-science/john-science.github.io/_drafts/2024-06-22-cactus-observatory.md

 > TODO: The rest of the summer I had help, on and off.
 Undergrads and grads.
 > TODO: The undergrad was a body builder who wouldn't lift anything heavier than a textbook, because "it would ruin my training".
 > TODO: One of the grad students was the horniest Spanish man in the world.

+### Others come for a week or two

+> TODO: I did get the odd other student to help out now and then.

+* Paul
+* horniest Spanish man

+### The Site Truck

+The observatory has something we called the "site truck".
+If you were on site, and you needed to haul equipment around, you used the truck.
+It was just an old, white Ford truck.
+It was kind of small, and not fancy in any way.
+It also didn't have license plates.
+Or locks on the doors.
+And it had been permanently hot-wired so you didn't need a key to drive it.
+You just jumped in, turned the ignition by hand, and off you went.

+It was really convenient for getting around the site.
+We treated it like a large golf cart, you just jumped in and off you went.

+Of course, even golf carts usually have keys.
+And turn signals.

+The students were told not to take the site truck off site for any reason.
+We were told, and all certainly believed, it could not get up to highway speeds, and it would be dangerous to try.
+Of course, the truck was not street legal, and we all wondered if it was stolen.
+I looked one day, and the VIN number had been scratched off.

 ### Zombie paranoia?